marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

-  This warning does not warn when the last statement of a case cannot fall through, e.g. when there is a return statement or a call to function declared with the noreturn attribute.  :option:`-Wimplicit-fallthrough` = also takes into account control flow statements, such as ifs, and only warns when appropriate.
+  This warning does not warn when the last statement of a case cannot fall through, e.g. when there is a return statement or a call to function declared with the noreturn attribute.  :option:`-Wimplicit-fallthrough=` also takes into account control flow statements, such as ifs, and only warns when appropriate.
 E.g.